thepirat000/Audit.NET/src/Audit.EntityFramework/README.md

 If you plan to store the audit logs via EntityFramework, you can use the provided `EntityFrameworkDataProvider`.
 Use this to store the logs on audit tables handled by EntityFramework.

+> Note that only the high-level audit events are processed by this data provider.
+Any other audit event, including the low-level events generated with the command interceptor,
+>  are ignored by the entity framework data provider.

 For example, you want to audit `Order` and `OrderItem` tables into `Audit_Order` and `Audit_OrderItem` tables respectively, and the structure of the `Audit_*` tables mimic the audited table plus some fields like the event date, an action and the username:

 ![Audit entities](http://i.imgur.com/QvfXS9H.png)

 > Note that, by default, the library uses the same `DbContext` audited to store the audit logs.
-> This is not mandatory and you can provide a different _DbContext_ instance per audit event.
+> This is not mandatory and the recommendation is to provide a different _DbContext_ instance per audit event by using the `UseDbcontext()`
+> fluent API.

 ### EF Provider configuration